hoprnet/hoprnet/docs/hopr-documentation/versioned_docs/version-v1.92/node/using-dappnode.md

 ## Using a Custom RPC Endpoint

 You can set your own RPC endpoint for HOPR to use.
-Ideally, you would install an ETH client on your DAppNode and use its local provider.
+Ideally, you would install an Nethermind xDai client on your DAppNode and use its local provider.
 A local provider helps increase decentralisation and is generally good practice, but you can also use any RPC provider of your choice as long as they are on gnosis chain.

 **Note:** Only RPC providers on Gnosis chain will work with HOPR

 ### Finding your local endpoint

-If you have already installed an ETH client, you can find its RPC endpoint on the package's info page.
+If you have already installed an Nethermind xDai client, you can find its RPC endpoint on the package's info page.

 ![ETH client settings](/img/node/RPC-endpoint-Dappnode.png)

-The image above shows the RPC endpoint for the GETH client (querying API in the image): `http://ethchain-geth.my.ava.do:8545`.
+The image above shows the RPC endpoint for the Nethermind xDai client (querying API in the image): `http://nethermind-xdai.dappnode:8545`.
 Your endpoint will be different depending on the client you have installed.
 Otherwise, you can use any non-local RPC provider such as [ankr.](https://www.ankr.com/)

 ### Changing your RPC endpoint